mlund/mos-hardware/README.md

 The easiest way is to use the provided `.devcontainer.json` configuration for vscode:

 1. Configure Visual Studio Code with the _Remote - Containers_ extension
-2. Open the project inside devcontainer
+2. Open the project inside devcontainer when asked
 3. In the vscode terminal do:
    ~~~ bash
    # build for the MEGA65: